jfordonez/scRNASeq-Analysis/README.md

 4. Perform a preliminary analysis and quality check of the scRNAseq data by mapping them to the genome that features the guide gtf generated from scripts 01 to 06 using script 07.

 ## What these scripts don't do:
-- Perform post-analysis of scRNAseq datasets, such as UMAP or tSNE.
+- Perform post-analysis of scRNAseq datasets, such as generating UMAP or tSNE.

 ## Data used in the example dataset (ncbi accession numbers):
 1. Nematostella vectensis RNAseq reads (blastula stage): SRR24348406